Manezki/python-sc2-wiki/Units-and-actions.md

 Everything dynamic in StarCraft 2 is a unit.
 Walking creatures, buildings, and even mineral fields are all units.
-Units are passed you your `async def on_step(self, state, iteration)` method inside the `state` parameter, as `state.units`, which is a group of all known units in the game.
+Units are passed you your `async def on_step(self, iteration)` method inside the `self.state` property, as `self.state.units`, which is a group of all known units in the game.
+Your own units are also available as `self.units`.

 # Unit groups